 Domestic workers to get health cover

-“A special insurance policy will be issued for domestic workers to provide them with appropriate health care with regard to cost and quality”, the vice-presdient said.
+“A special insurance policy will be issued for domestic workers to provide them with appropriate healthcare with regard to cost and quality,” he said.

 Although he did not divulge more details about the policy, the indication is that it will be launched in line with the unified Standard Health Insurance Policy branded as ‘Dhamani’.

-“We expect the entry of more quality private health institutions with regard to comptent medical carders and treatment systems, which would contribute to expansion of the health services in Oman”, he said.
+“We expect the entry of more quality private health institutions with regard to competent medical cardre and treatment systems, which would contribute to expansion of the health services in Oman,” he said.

 This will also help limit seeking treatment abroad and, will on the other hand, enhance medical tourism in the country with the accompanying economic returns, he opined.